owmyeyesturnondarkmode/4-Bit-Binary-Practice/README.md

 <img width="379" height="192" alt="Terminal showing the ending screen for a 4 bit binary to hex practace tool" src="https://github.com/user-attachments/assets/37cfdc39-a897-4cb9-b9e8-92fcd725aae0" />

 ## Build Instructions
-To build your own .deb package, download the `Package` folder, then in the folder where the `Package` folder is stored, run `dpkg-deb --build Package`.
+To build your own .deb package, download the `Package` folder, then in the folder where the `Package` folder is stored, run `$ dpkg-deb --build Package`.
 You will get a Package.deb file in the directory that the `Package` folder was in, and you can then install it.